Alfresco/docs-alfresco/content-accelerator/latest/install/install-guide.md

    * `sehr-rm-platform-1.0-SNAPSHOT.amp`
    * `alfresco-governance-services-enterprise-repo-12.21.amp`

-   Navigate to `ALFRESCO_HOME/amps_share` directory and copy the following amp there:
+   Navigate to `ALFRESCO_HOME/amps_share` directory and copy the following AMP there:

    * `alfresco-governance-services-enterprise-share-12.19.amp`

-    This amp can be found in the `alfresco-content-accelerator-sehr-rm-accelerator` distribution zip under the `Alfresco Artifacts` folder.
+    This AMP can be found in the `alfresco-content-accelerator-sehr-rm-accelerator` distribution zip under the `Alfresco Artifacts` folder.

 1. Apply the AMPs